Whether you’re a shareholder, board member, or corporate officer of a C or S Corp, at some point you may realize it’s time to shut down.

 Steps to Dissolve a Corporation in Texas

 Step 1: Initiate the Process of Termination

-The steps to dissolve a corporation begin with:
+The steps to dissolve a Texas corporation begins with:

 - Unanimous shareholder consent; or